live-codes/livecodes/docs/docs/features/embeds.md

 ### App Embed Screen

-In the [standalone app](../getting-started.md#standalone-app), the Embed Screen can be accessed from app menu → Embed.
+In the [standalone app](../getting-started.md#standalone-app), the Embed Screen can be accessed from Project menu → Embed.

 import RunInLiveCodes from '../../src/components/RunInLiveCodes.tsx';